 On 1 August 1642 the governor general and councillors of the company resolved to send an expedition to the 'still unexplored South- and East-land [Australia and South America]', which had been partly discovered by Dutch mariners.
 They wished to ascertain if exploitable southern lands, or a sea passage across the Pacific to Staten Landt (Chile), existed.
 With the experienced hydrographer Franz Jacobszoon Visscher as chief pilot, Tasman commanded a convoy of two small ships: his flagship, the yacht Heemskerck, and an armed transport ship, Zeehaen.

 Sailing east, the fleet reached the Manawatu coast of the North Island the next day, then tacked across the entrance of Cook Strait.
 They suspected the presence of a strait but were unable to check because of a northerly storm.
 Anchoring east of Stephens and D'Urville islands, they weathered a storm and celebrated the first Christmas dinner in New Zealand, with pork and extra rations of wine.
-They sailed up the west coast of the North Island, too far offshore to see Mt Taranaki.
+As they sailed up the west coast of the North Island, Mt Taranaki was obscured by cloud.
 On 28 December a high mountain was seen, Karioi Mountain, south of Raglan Harbour, and on 30 December they were north of Manukau Harbour.
 They reached Cape Maria Van Diemen (named after van Diemen's wife) on 4 January 1643 and sighted Great Island, in the Three Kings group.
 On 5 January, wanting fresh water, they investigated this island, but were discouraged by a rocky shore and heavy surf, and by the 30 to 35 inhabitants who shouted 'with rough loud voice' and threw stones from the clifftops.

 The fleet made a north-east course, reaching the southern islands of the Tonga group on 21 January, where they finally obtained ample supplies of food and water by trading with the islanders.
 Sailing on, in early February they sighted some of the northern islands of Fiji but did not land.
 They turned westwards, survived a prolonged storm, and experienced an earthquake at sea.
 Reaching New Guinea in mid April, they navigated its northern coastline and reached Batavia on 15 June.